What Is a Miscarriage?

 A woman has a higher risk of miscarriage if she:

 - Are over age 35

 - Have certain diseases, such as diabetes or thyroid problems

 - Have had three or more miscarriages

-A miscarriage sometimes happens because there is a weakness of the cervix, called an incompetent cervix, which cannot hold the pregnancy.
-A miscarriage from an incompetent cervix usually occurs in the second trimester.
+A miscarriage sometimes happens because there is a weakness of the cervix, called a cervical insufficiency, which means the cervix cannot hold the pregnancy.
+A miscarriage from a cervical insufficiency usually occurs in the second trimester.

 There are usually few symptoms before a miscarriage caused by cervical insufficiency.
 A woman may feel sudden pressure, her "water" may break, and tissue from the fetus and placenta may be expelled without much pain.
-An incompetent cervix can usually be treated with a "circling" stitch in the cervix in the next pregnancy, usually around 12 weeks.
+An insufficient cervix can usually be treated with a "circling" stitch in the cervix in the next pregnancy, usually around 12 weeks.
 The stitch holds the cervix closed until it is pulled out around the time of delivery.
 The stitch may also be placed even if there has not been a previous miscarriage if cervical insufficiency is discovered early enough, before a miscarriage does occur.